Elmwood Lawn Tennis Club

 When you are the last person leaving the courts lock the gate behind you.

-Cadets must not play on the shale courts unless authorised by a Committee member or Coach.
+Cadets must not play on the artificial clay courts unless authorised by a Committee member or Coach.

 The courts are maintained by the voluntary effort of club members.
 If you play tennis you have an obligation to turn out for occasional working parties to help maintain the courts and their surroundings.